 Councillor Wong is a member of the Institute of Corporate Directors and has also previously served on: - Senate of the University of Birmingham - Board of Directors of the BC Association of Police Boards - Board of Directors of the Canadian Association of Police Governance - Board of Directors of the Pacific Baroque Orchestra - Board of Directors of the Queen’s University Alumni Association - Board of Directors of the BC Luge Association - Board of Directors of the Richmond Art Gallery

 A PROVEN RECORD AS A LEADER

-He gained significant experience working for the Canadian Olympic Committee and the Embassy of Canada in Washington, D.C., helping to strengthen relationships with key members of the International Olympic Committee, the World Olympians Association, Olympians Canada, and both houses of the United States Congress.
-Marcus Wong has also been the primary media spokesperson for a major utility company, as well as a communications advisor to several provincial cabinet ministers, notably the Minister of Finance and Minister Responsible for the Olympics.
+As a leader in strategic marketing communications and stakeholder relations, Councillor Wong is currently the Chief Executive Officer of AURUS Athletica Inc. He gained significant experience in diplomacy and high profile relationship-building working for the Canadian Olympic Committee and the Embassy of Canada in Washington, D.C., helping to strengthen relationships with key members of the International Olympic Committee, the World Olympians Association, Olympians Canada, and both houses of the United States Congress.
+Councillor Wong has also been the primary media spokesperson for a major utility company, as well as a communications advisor to several provincial cabinet ministers, notably the Minister of Finance and Minister Responsible for the Olympics.

-Marcus Wong holds a Bachelor of Arts (Honours) degree from Queen's University in political studies and a Master of Science degree in marketing from the University of Birmingham (UK).
+Councillor Wong holds a Bachelor of Arts (Honours) degree from Queen's University in political studies and a Master of Science degree in marketing from the University of Birmingham (UK).
 In recognition of his community service to West Vancouver, he was awarded the Sovereign’s Medal for Volunteers by the Governor General of Canada and the West Vancouver Police Centennial Medal.